petrVavra/Industrial-Project-Work---Service-prediction/README.md

-# Industrial-Project-Work---Service-prediction
+# Industrial Project Work - Service prediction

-Aim of this project is to predict a failure of belt in ```How is that damn thing called?```.
+Aim of this project is to predict a failure of industrial comvia belt.
+On the way to make this thing real we will try to make a protytype of clever sensor, which can easily transfer data to OPC standard.

 This project is done by Petr Vávra and Cecilia Fili under direction of Thomas Schichl in course of Industrial Project Work at the University of Applied Sciences Upper Austria in Winter semester 2018/19.